Zold1/linux-basics/User and Groups.md

 ## User Control Commands

-At first, you must know something important:
-In the commands to add, modify, or delete a user or group, you will find two different commands for the same thing, for example adding a user you will find `useradd` & `adduser` so what is the different between those?

-`useradd` is native binary compiled with the system.
-But, `adduser` is a perl script which uses `useradd` binary in back-end.

-`adduser` is more user friendly and interactive than its back-end `useradd`.
-There's no difference in features provided.

-also `adduser` is a wrapper for `useradd`.

 * `whoami` print effective userid
 * `w` show who is logged on and what they are doing.